 Retrofit suitability

-The use of wet swales as a retrofit practice primarily depends on existing infrastructure and the invert or flowline of the wet swale outlet.
+The use of wet swales as a retrofit practice primarily depends on existing infrastructure and whether the invert or flowline of the wet swale outlet allow meeting design requirements.

 Special receiving waters suitability

 The following table provides guidance regarding the use of wet swales in areas upstream of special receiving waters.
 This table is an abbreviated version of a larger table in which other BMP groups are similarly evaluated.
 The corresponding information about other BMPs is presented in the respective sections of this Manual.